proffalken/JMR-Pi/README.md

   * Start a remote desktop server
   * Launch JMRI

-Note: You will be prompted for a password during the installation to allow you to connect to the remote desktop server.
-This password should be between 6 and 8 characters in length.
+The password for the JMRI user (should you need to connect to the R-Pi and run commands on its behalf!) is "trains".

+The message that is generated at the end of the script gives you an IP Address and a Port Number to use to log in via VNC and start a remote desktop session.
+Once you have done this, you should see JMRI starting up.